Real time evolution with neural-network quantum states: Time evolution method

 with respect to $\theta_{n+1}$, where $\Phi^{\Delta t}$ is the discrete flow of a numerical ODE method applied to the Schr\"odinger equation.
 We will use the implicit midpoint method here.
 For an ODE $y'(t) = f(t, y(t))$ and a time-step $\Delta t$, this method is defined by

 In the specific case of the Schr\"odinger equation, this leads to (cf.\ the Cayley transform)

-The implicit midpoint method has two important favorable properties: firstly, it preserves the symplectic form of Hamiltonian dynamics \cite{HairerLubichWanner2006}, and secondly, it doesn't contain intermediate quantities that would complicate the network optimization.
+The implicit midpoint method has two important favorable properties: firstly, it preserves the symplectic form of Hamiltonian dynamics \cite{HairerLubichWanner2006}, and secondly, it does not contain intermediate quantities that would complicate the network optimization.

 In the case of larger systems, where sampling becomes necessary, we minimize the following cost function for a single midpoint rule time step:

 with the $\sigma^{(j)}$, $j = 1, \dots, N$ a batch of input configurations, and the network parameters at the current time point, $\theta_n$, regarded as fixed.
 To be specific, we consider spin variables as input in the following, and denote the system size by $L$, i.e., the quantum Hilbert space dimension (number of possible spin configurations) is $2^L$.
 The cost function can be compactly represented in least squares form as